6 Ways Communities Can Better Prepare for Flood Season

 - Cause thousands of dollars of damage to homes

-6 Ways Your Town Can Be Prepared
+6 Ways Your Town Can Prepare for Flooding

 Floods can overwhelm communities in just a matter of minutes.
 By being proactive, your community can reduce flood risks.
 Here are six ways your town can be prepared: